Skip to content

 # checking if the models exist

-wanted_models = df["object_model_name"].unique().tolist()
+wanted_models = df["object_model_name"].unique().to_list()

 wanted_model_ids = self._perfdb.objects.models.get_ids(object_models=wanted_models)